CARING FOR YOUR SHOES

 Dragon foot.
 The sweet, hot garbage.
 The smell that wafts from your gym bag or crag sack and reminds you of French cheeses, vomit, mushrooms, and celebrity-endorsed perfumes.
 You have a problem, and your friends may or may not have mentioned it yet.
 Every time you put on your climbing shoes, you feel like you’re making a deal with the devil.
 Sure, those shoes fit perfectly and will help you crush, but they smell like Oscar the Grouch’s living room, and your feet are touching them directly.
 Ew.

 - Store your shoes in a mesh bag and allow them to dry thoroughly between uses.
 It’s better to clip your shoes outside your pack than inside.
 During the wintertime, leave your shoes in your garage or car — the cold air will prevent bacterial growth.
-It’s just going to live in your trunk in between trips to the crag.
 Always store shoes in a dry, cool place.

 - Chalk up your feet.
 It sounds silly, but your feet will move in the shoes less, and the environment will stay drier.
 Liquid chalk is the best for this application, not only because it dries your feet, but it also kills off most of the bacteria on your tootsies.
 Do not use foot powders, talc, or baking soda as they can make shoes slippery.

-- Febreeze works fairly well to mask odors, as do spray deodorizers and artificial scents.
-Synthetic shoes especially hold masking scents quite well, so hiding the stank behind some flowery roses kinda works.
-Storing the shoes between uses with a dryer sheet in each shoe works remarkably well, although don’t use that dryer sheet on your clothes afterwards.
+- Febreeze and OdoBan works fairly well to mask odors, as do spray deodorizers and artificial scents.
+Storing the shoes between uses with a dryer sheet in each shoe works remarkably well, although don’t use that dryer sheet on your clothes afterwards or your social life will suffer

 - Freeze your shoes in the freezer.
 While this doesn’t actually “kill” or lyse most of the bacteria, it prevents their growth, so it will prevent smells from developing.
 You can always keep your shoes in your car during the winter months, but this usually makes for painful shoes when you put them on at the gym.
 It will not remove odors, however, and any fatty foods in your freezer will smell like feet.
-Obviously nobody is putting this as their top tip if they’ve thought about it at all.
+Obviously nobody is putting this as their top tip if they’ve thought about it at all, but this old wive’s tale continues because it sort of works.

 REMOVING ODOR AT ITS SOURCE

 - After washing, completely dry the shoes with a fan or other air-dry method, and stuff them with newspaper or paper towels beforehand so they don’t shrink.
-Don’t heat them up, as this can ruin the glue holding them together.
+Never put rock shoes in a dryer, even on air dry.